 With older dogs, UTIs are more common in spayed female dogs and, regardless of gender, are usually related to secondary symptoms of a primary health issue such as diabetes, kidney disease, weakened immunity, obstructive processes in the urinary system, and central nervous issues.

 Diagnosis and Treatment

 We were relieved at the diagnosis of this seemly mild health issue.
-We were even more relieved when after twenty-four hours of treatment we started to see great improvement.
-Titan was continent again, his urine did not smell, and it was amber yellow, not red.
+We were even more relieved when after twenty-four hours of treatment, we started to see great improvement.
+Titan was continent again; his urine did not smell and was amber yellow, not red.
 So we kept up with the two-week course of antibiotics as our veterinarian had ordered.

-However, I have my own theory about Titan’s recurrent UTI’s.
+However, I have my own theory about Titan’s recurrent UTIs.
 Titan has a progressive central nervous system issue secondary to aging.
-I think Titan retains urine because he doesn’t know he has a full bladder, or voids only some of the full void because he may have lost sensation in his bladder.
+I think Titan retains urine because he either doesn’t know he has a full bladder or voids only some of his full bladder because he may have lost sensation in this organ.
 For either cause, chronic antibiotics would be the option in Titan’s case.

 Chronic Antibiotic Use

 We have all heard the lecture on how taking antibiotics improperly leads to antibiotic resistance; the same is true for dogs when treating UTIs.
 But in the case of chronic infections that are chronically treated with antibiotics, it is inevitable that at some point, the bacteria causing the infection will become resistant.
 This is usually the only option in older dogs with some obstructive or neurological issues that are not fit for surgery due to advanced age and co-morbidities.